croydondias/Quick/Readme.md

 # Future tasks
 - Sanitize register/sign in form to ensure a correct email is entered
 - Ability to delete categories and projects
+- Ability to see tasks assigned to the current user.
 - SSL support
 - Use flywayDB for management of database sql changes
 - Checks for sql injection